Yamalia, Russia: What to pack, what to wear, and when to go [2023]

 • Voltage step down adapter

-A plug adapter that supports outlet types C and F. Be careful to get the necessary kind.
-A lot of adapters currently being sold are just plugs and require your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one works in most countries.
+A plug adapter that supports outlet types C and F. Be careful to pick the correct kind.
+The vast majority of adapters currently sold are simply plug changers and expect your devices to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most places.

 • Luggage scale to avoid fees